maximilian-foerg/AM8-Switchwire-Mod/README.md

 * Before printing, calibrate your extruder steps and the temperature and flow rate for your specific filament.
 Get rid of any strining, warping and elephant food on your prints.
 There are tons of tutorials on the web on how to do each of that.

 ## Firmware Tips
 This sections contains some tips for firmware configuration.
+Note that the firmware directory contains some configurations.

 ### General
 * Min.
 Y position: 0
 * Max.
 Y position: 220
 * Min.
 Z position: 0
-* Z hop before homing: 5 mm
+* Z hop before homing: 5
 * DO NOT disable stepper motors (g-code command `M84`) after prints.
 Print head would fall down on print or bed.
 ### Anet A8 print head
 * Min.
 X position: -24
 * Max.
 X position: 225
 * Max.
 Z position: 220
-* Max. velocity (all directions): 100 mm/s
-* Choose a z hop > 30mm if using a level probe instead of the Z endstop switch.
+* Choose a z hop > 30 if using a level probe instead of the Z endstop switch.
 This is necessary because if the printhead falls next to the bed after power off, the nozzle protrudes about 30mm below the bed.
 ### VORON Afterburner print head
 * Min.
-X position: -13.50mm
+X position: -13
 * Max.
 X position: 240
 * Max.
-Z position: 270
+Z position: 250
-* Max. velocity (XY): 120 mm/s
-* Max. velocity (Z): 100 mm/s
-* Max. acceleration (XY directions): 2500 mm/s^2
-* Max. acceleration (Z direction): 1000 mm/s^2

 ## FAQ
-### Could you provide a ready-to-go Marlin or Klipper config for this printer?
-Sadly not.
-This is because I do not have the original Anet A8 board anymore.
-On my prototype, I'm using Klipper together with an MKS Gen L V1.0 Board, TMC 2208 stepper drivers, and a LJ18A3-8-Z/AX bed leveling probe.
-If you think my config can still be helpful to you, I'll be happy to send it to you.
-In the future I'd like to provide ready to use configurations for Marlin and Klipper, but I can't promise that.
 ### Why are there three versions of the XZ Axis X Rod Mount (40, 45 and 46mm)?
 There are two versions of the Anet A8, one with 45mm spacing between the linear rods of the X-axis, and one with 46mm spacing.
 This also means that the ball bearings on the print head are either 45mm or 46mm apart.
 You need to find out which version of the Anet A8 you have, and print the appropriate version of the rod mounts.
 The 40mm rod mounts are needed for the VORON Afterburner.